On analysis of open optimization algorithms: Conclusions

 \section{Conclusions}

-We considered open optimization algorithms, in order to analyze robustness and closed loop performance.
-Towards this, we first formalized the use of incremental dissipativity for the analysis of closed optimization algorithms, and its links to monotone operator theory and contraction theory.
-Then, we provided tests for an open optimization algorithm to have an incremental finite small gain property, and shown its relevance for robustness analysis.
-As a last result we derived analysis results for optimization-in-the-loop, where we consider the algorithm in interconnection with a plant.
+We considered the analysis of \textit{open optimization algorithms}, in order to analyze robustness and closed loop performance of optimization algorithms in closed loop with dynamical systems.
+Towards this, we first formalized the use of incremental dissipativity for the analysis of such optimization algorithms, and its links to monotone operator theory and contraction theory.
+Then, we derived analysis results for optimization-in-the-loop, where we consider the algorithm in interconnection with a plant.
+Lastly, we provided tests for an open optimization algorithm to have an incremental finite small gain property, and shown its relevance for robustness analysis.
 These tests take the form of linear matrix inequalities, and can therefore be checked efficiently.